flecintex/PrestashopModule/README.md

 PackLink Prestashop Module 1.0b
 ===============================

-This Module has been created to manage Packlink's shipments.
-In a begining,  only has been tested from Prestashop 1.5.4 or superior but, in the future, is posible that to be available to all versions.
+This module has been created to manage <b>PackLink shipments integration</b>.
+It allows users to manage all the shipment from their store and send them with the best prices, allowing users to choose the shipping parcel and the service.
+With this model, stores managers do not need to negotiate with different couriers or do complex integrations.
+<br>This module has been tested on Prestashop 1.5.4 or superior but it may evolve.

 Features
 ========